 Whirl the cookies to a powder in a food processor or use a rolling pin.
 Transfer the crumbs to a small bowl and stir in the butter to evenly coat them.
 Evenly divide the crumb mixture among the tins, then pat down.
 Refrigerate until needed.
 Can be made two days ahead of time.

-In a stand mixer or by hand with a hand held mixer, beat the ricotta cheese with the mascarpone and sour cream.
+For the Filling In a stand mixer or by hand with a hand held mixer, beat the ricotta cheese with the mascarpone and sour cream.
 Beat in the sugar and eggs one at a time.
 Beat in the salt and flour.
 Beat in the extract.

 Divide the batter among the tins (depending on the size of your tins, you may have a bit extra).
 Gently tap tins to even out batter (or use a knife or offset spatula) Place the pan in a larger pan and carefully pour boiling water into the larger pan until it is about 1-inch up the sides of the pan.